dodyg/practical-aspnetcore/README.md

-# Samples for ASP.NET Core 3.1 (WIP)
+# Samples for ASP.NET Core 3.1

-This branch in a work in progress.
-I am converting over 200 samples from previous versions to 3.1.
-If you are starting on ASP.NET Core, you can start from the samples from the master branch.

 There is a section containing .NET 5 Preview 2 specific samples [here](/projects/5-0).